Career Guidance Workshop

-For those with a passion for creating and delivering great food, wine, and coffee, embarking on study within cookery or hospitality are great study options.
+For those passionate about creating and delivering great food, beverages, and service, embarking on study within cookery or hospitality are great study options with a huge demand in the industry for trained staff.

 Completing our culinary qualifications will enable you to work as a cook/chef in a commercial kitchen.
 Not only will you learn cookery skills, but also the knowledge of how to create and price menus, order supplies, cater for events, and many other important skills needed to be successful in the industry.